List of largest palaces: Largest former palace complexes

 The Daming Palace was the imperial palace complex of the Tang dynasty in Chang'an.
 It served as the imperial residence of the Tang emperors for more than 220 years.
 In 634, the Emperor Taizong of Tang launched the construction of the Daming Palace at Longshou Plateau.
 He ordered the construction of the summer palace for his retired father, the Emperor Gaozu of Tang, as an act of filial piety.
 However, the Emperor Gaozu grew ill and never witnessed the palace's completion before his death in 635, and construction halted thereafter.
 Wu Zetian commissioned the court architect Yan Liben to design the palace in 660, and construction commenced once again in 662.
 In 663, the construction of the palace was completed under the reign of the Emperor Gaozong of Tang.
 The Emperor Gaozong had launched the extension of the palace with the construction of the Hanyuan Hall in 662, which was finished in 663.
 On 5 June 663, the Tang imperial family began to relocate from the Taiji Palace into the yet to be completed Daming Palace, which became the new seat of the imperial court and political center of the empire.
 The area of the palace complex was 3.11 km2.

+In the Islamic world the largest palaces were those built in Abbasid Samarra.
+Al-Mu'tasim built the 125 ha (309 acres) Dar al-Khilafa in 836, as the main palace complex and residence of the Caliphs, serving this function until its abandonment in 892.
+Within the complex are two main palaces the Dar al-'Amma and the al-Jawsaq.
+The former was the public palace in which the Caliph sat in audience on Mondays and Thursdays, where al-Musta'in was given allegiance and al-Muhtadi held the Mazalim court.
+Its main (Bab al-'Amma) was the place of public punishments like the crucifixion of al-Afshin or public display Salih b.
+Wasif's head.
+As for the al-Jawsaq then this was the private residence of the Caliphs and their families, from al-Mutasim through to al-Mutamid, with many of them being buried here also.
+It served as a prison for distinguished prisoners such as al-Afshin or al-Musta'in's brothers.
+But by 903 when al-Muktafi decided to re-establish the capital at Samarra, al-Jawsaq was a ruin.